Apply for Chinese Tourist Visa Support

 (1) Show your appointment information, your application form, passport and other documents;

-(2) Have your passport scanned and obtain a queue number for submitting your application; (3) Submit your application at the counter after your number is called (if your fingerprints are required, the visa centre will capture your fingerprints right then; if you need to have an interview according to the requirements of Chinese Embassy, the visa centre will check with you about the interview time.
+(2) Have your passport scanned and obtain a queue number for submitting your application; (3) Submit your application at the counter after your number is called (the visa centre will capture your; if you need to have an interview according to the requirements of Chinese Embassy, the visa centre will check with you about the interview time.
 You need to go to the Chinese Embassy during the assigned time for the interview).
 The Visa Centre staff will issue a payment-due slip to you if your application is accepted.

 (4) Read the statement on the back of the payment-due slip, sign it and give it back to our cashier.
 After paying all the visa fee, service fee, postal service fee, etc, you will get a pick-up form anda payment receipt which are printed out by the cashier.

 (6) Always carefully retain the pick-up form as it must be shown when collecting your passport.